andrew128/MNISTModels/GreedyWalk/README.md

 - Assuming case where visited nodes forms a border between simpler and more complex nodes is improbable because search time constraint is constant.
 Possibility can still happen due to randomness.

+## Future work
+- Remove any models with higher time and worse accuracy than any other model
+    - Sort by complexity, loop backwards recording min time and if encounter current model with time larger than min, remove that node.